NuLL3rr0r/babaei-net-blog-source/babaei.net/content/_index.md

 +++
 +++

-C++ programmer, *nix enthusiast, and Unreal Engine 4 game developer who aspires to continue his journey as a life-long learner.
+C++ programmer, *nix enthusiast, Unreal Engine 4 game developer, and a lifelong learner.

-And
-.
-.
-.
-an INFP that will never grow up.
+I am a daydreamer for life (a.k.a.
+INFP); that's why I craft videogames!